Skip to contentSkip to navigationSkip to topbar

 TURN-TLS443

-When Participants connect to a Group Room, Twilio's media server dynamically assigns ports for UDP communication.
+When Participants connect to a Room, Twilio's media server dynamically assigns ports for UDP communication.
 If direct connectivity checks fail on the assigned ports, then TURN-UDP on port 3478 and TURN-TLS on port 443 are used as fallbacks.

-The scenarios below describe situations where a client, Alice, connects to a Group Room and exchanges media with Twilio's media servers under different network environments.
+The scenarios below describe situations where a client, Alice, connects to a Room and exchanges media with Twilio's media servers under different network environments.

 1. UDP traffic allowed on ports 10000 - 60000